‘Everything I worked for doesn’t matter’: A Clemson PhD graduate has been denied entry into the USA

 “On Wednesday, we started hearing rumors about new executive orders that will change immigration rules for some countries including Iran.
 Soon we started reading drafts like everyone else.
 I might be banned from going back?!?!
 No that can’t be true.
 I’m not gonna let that ruin my trip.
 But then it got serious so fast.

 “Before I knew it, it was actually happening.
 Even though I didn’t want to leave my family, I quickly booked a ticket to get on the next flight back.
 Only a few hours after the order was signed, I got to the airport, got on a plane and made it to Dubai.

 “After waiting in the line to get my documents checked and after 40 minutes of questions and answers, I boarded the plane to Washington, only to have two TSA officers getting in and ask me to disembark the plane!!!

 “Yes after almost 7 years of living the the United States, I got deported!!!
 No one warned me when I was leaving, no one cared what will happen to my dog or my job or my life there.
 No one told me what I should do with my car that is still parked at the airport parking.
 Or what to do with my house and all my belongings.

 “They didn’t say it with words but with their actions, that my life doesn’t matter.
 Everything I worked for all these years doesn’t matter.

 I just had to say it…”

-Friends in North Carolina are reportedly taking care of their dog, while others have taken to Twitter to express their disbelief, and petition for Nazanin’s return:
+Friends in North Carolina are reportedly taking care of her dog, while others have taken to Twitter to express their disbelief, and petition for Nazanin’s return: